AllThingsSmitty/css-protips/README.md

 ### Use `padding-inline` To Create Padding Left and Right

 When padding top and bottom are not important, and you only want to add padding left and right, use `padding-inline`.
 The same goes with margin.
-You can use `margin-inline` to create margin left and right.
+You can use `margin-inline` to add margin to the left and right of an element.

 ```css
 body {